Dover Air Force Base: Cold War and Vietnam

 Dover Airfield was reactivated on 1 August 1950 as a result of the Korean War and the expansion of the USAF in response to the Soviet threat in the Cold War.
 On February 1, 1951, the 148th Fighter Interceptor Squadron of the Pennsylvania Air National Guard arrived with P-51 Mustang fighter aircraft.
 During the 1950s problems developed with many of the facilities in Dover, which had been hastily constructed to support its World War II mission.
-As a result, a massive Civil Engineering project was undertaken to modernize the base.
+As a result, a massive engineering project was undertaken to modernize the base.

 On April 1, 1952, Dover was transferred to the Military Air Transport Service (MATS) and became home to 1607th Air Transport Wing (Heavy).
 A full function hospital was completed in 1958 and base housing was expanded to handle 1,200 families in 1961.
 On January 1, 1966, the Military Air Transport Service was redesignated the Military Airlift Command (MAC).
 Along with the reorganization, the 1607th was discontinued and the 436th Military Airlift Wing (436 MAW) activated and assumed the mission at Dover.
 The 436 MAW started replacing C-141 Starlifters and C-133 Cargomasters with the new C-5 Galaxy in 1971.
 Two years later Dover became the first all C-5 equipped wing in the USAF, trading the last of its C-141 to Charleston AFB, South Carolina.

-During the Vietnam War, more than 20,000 dead American soldiers were brought back to the United States via Dover.
-The Vietnam War dead comprise over 90% of all the remains processed at Dover before 1988.
+During the Vietnam War, the bodies of more than 20,000 American soldiers were brought back to the United States via Dover.
+The Vietnam War dead account for over 90% of all the remains processed at Dover before 1988.